BG3-Community-Library-Team/bg3-community/meta/discord/requesting-a-role.md

 title: Requesting a Wiki Role
 description:
 published: true
-date: 2024-05-13T20:29:59.013Z
+date: 2024-05-13T20:34:18.375Z
 tags:
 editor: markdown
 dateCreated: 2024-05-13T20:18:04.427Z
 ---

 # Requesting Discord Roles
-The Discord server has a few roles that can be requested.
+The BG3 Modding Community Discord server has a few roles that can be requested.

-## Wiki
-To request the Wiki contributor role in the BG3 Modding Community Discord server, please send a message Modmail to using the following template, provided by [Aetherpoint](https://next.nexusmods.com/profile/Aetherpoint).
+To request a role in the Discord server, please send a message Modmail to using the following templates:

+## Wiki Modmail Template
+The following template was provided by [Aetherpoint](https://next.nexusmods.com/profile/Aetherpoint).

 ```md
 Write a preamble here, explaining why you think you should have the Wiki Contributor Role.